codedex-io/gen-ai/2-prompt-engineering/12_prompt_recap.md

 TRAVEL STYLE: {travel_style}
 ```

-I used and it gave me the perfect result:
+I used this for my next trip to SF and it gave me the perfect result!

 ```
 DESTINATION: San Francisco